Sakrac/Step6502/README.md

 Click and drag to select disassembly to copy to clipboard.

 The toolbar can be used to control code as well.

+##VICE Remote monitor

+While VICE is running hit the commodore logo in Step6502 to connect and when you hit a breakpoint or alt+m in VICE 6502 will take a snapshot of the machine state.

+To interact the monitor, enable the Vice Log from the View / Toolbars and Docking Windows drop down menu, it is not shown by default.

+Right now there is no support for actually debugging the VICE machine state, the debugger will work with a cloned machine but I might add that if it seems useful to anyone.

+Vice Command Line

+    x64 -remotemonitor

 ###Memory View